zoop/zoop-gateway-android-sdk/README.md

 GatewayId: “Transaction Id generated from your backend must be passed here”

-Email: “Add your end user’s email here to pre-fill the login box”

 environment: for pre-prod use "QT_PP" and for prod use "QT_P"

 Set the QT_REQUEST_TYPE as BSA.getRequest() for bsa based transaction.